Table of Contents

 Maintain Clean Data

-The quality of your data will greatly impact the accuracy of your revenue forecasts, especially for more quantitative forecasts based on historical data.
 Gathering high-quality data requires a way to aggregate data from multiple sources into a clear set of business metrics all in one place.
 By maintaining clean data in a centralized hub, you can calculate more realistic metrics and forecasts that lead to better business decisions.

-Track Lost Deals and Integrate These Into Your Forecast
+Integrate Lost Deals Into Your Forecast

-It’s easy to become overly optimistic about which deals you expect to close, which can affect the accuracy of opportunity or lead driven forecasting.
-Tracking lost deals is an important way to create a realistic estimate of customer conversion rates, and in turn, the future revenue to expect from any potential deal going forward.
+It’s easy to become overly optimistic about which deals you expect to close, which can affect the accuracy of opportunity or lead-driven forecasting.
+Tracking lost deals is an important way to create a realistic estimate of customer conversion rates and, in turn, the future revenue to expect from any potential deal going forward.

-Factor in Churn and ARR
+Account for Churn and ARR

 When predicting future revenue, you can’t just look at new sales, upsells, and renewals.
 In fact, a key factor in forecasting revenue is understanding the impact of your existing annual recurring revenue (ARR) and churn.